hmcts/adoption-ccd-data-migration-tool/README.md

 It works by accessing the ccd-data-store-api as the system user, grabbing and filtering all cases, and then migrating the filtered cases.
 To perform the migration there needs to be an event defined in the consuming case type that is defined with the ID `migrateCase`, this is defined
 [here](https://github.com/hmcts/fpl-ccd-configuration/blob/bc67b4f1590e0d5999abad30819c8f5a7fc0e391/ccd-definition/CaseEvent/CareSupervision/MultiState.json#L5)
-in the FPL repo.
+in the Adoption repo.
 This event is then triggered by the `CaseMigrationProcessor` defined in the [hmcts/ccd-case-migration-starter](https://github.com/hmcts/ccd-case-migration-starter), and as it is a CCD event it can have the standard CCD hooks, i.e. `about-to-start`, `about-to-submit`, `submitted`.
-FPL makes use of the `about-to-submit` hook to then perform the [main part of the migration](https://github.com/hmcts/fpl-ccd-configuration/blob/master/service/src/main/java/uk/gov/hmcts/reform/fpl/controllers/support/MigrateCaseController.java).
+Adoption makes use of the `about-to-submit` hook to then perform the [main part of the migration](https://github.com/hmcts/fpl-ccd-configuration/blob/master/service/src/main/java/uk/gov/hmcts/reform/fpl/controllers/support/MigrateCaseController.java).

 ### More info